Finding an Internship or Co-op

 - Whom do you contact within the organization?
 In small businesses or small not-for-profit organizations, contact the executive director.
 In larger organizations, contact the head of the department or unit where you wish to work, or the Human Resources Department.

 - Evaluating offers.
 When an organization says that it will accept you as an intern or for a co-op, it is important for you to understand clearly what type of work assignments you will be given, how you will be supervised and any other conditions for the position.
-Once you have this information, evaluate the offer carefully before you accept it.
+Once you have this information, evaluate the offer carefully before accepting.